legitbiz/SealsOfFate/README.md

 Move with the arrow keys.
 Play moves in short turn-steps, after each move, all enemies and other entities in the game world move after each of your moves.
 To attack an enemy, move into them.
 Collecting fish restores HP.

 To win, defeat all penguins in the level.
-If all your HP depletes, you die and lose.
+If all your HP reaches 0, you die and lose.

 ## Planned Features
 A sample of some of the planned features is below, but for full details, see [waffle](http://waffle.io/legitbiz/SealsOfFate) or the [issue tracker](https://github.com/legitbiz/SealsOfFate/issues).